 The panel of esteemed judges selected Sage as this year’s winner for their commitment to usability and their holistic user-centric approach.
 The publisher fended off stiff competition from finalists Oxford University Press and Yale University Press.

-Now in its fourth year, the award aims to showcase best practice in user-centred design on publisher websites.
+Now in its fourth year, the award aims to showcase best practice in user-centered design on publisher websites.
 It aligns with OpenAthens’ mission to remove barriers to knowledge and make access to information as simple as possible.

 Sage Research Methods serves an integral need for comprehensive social research methods support for a range of researchers.
 The platform hosts over 7,000 resources, from traditional books and reference works to video and innovative research tools.
 Sage overhauled the site in 2022 with a more intuitive interface and renewed focus on researchers’ need for performance, accessibility, access and better navigation.

 All three finalists went through a rigorous application process and gave evidence of their strategic approach to user experience and learner and researcher engagement with their product.
-It was a tough decision but, in the end, judges declared Sage the winner because of their focus on solving user problems, simplifying user journeys and their dedication to ensuring easy access for library patrons.
+It was a tough decision.
+But, in the end, judges declared Sage the winner because of their focus on solving user problems, simplifying user journeys and their dedication to ensuring easy access for library patrons.

-Alan Maloney who is head of user experience at Sage expressed his delight at winning the accolade:
+Alan Maloney, who is head of user experience at Sage, expressed his delight at winning the accolade: